demonstechtie/WebApiAssignment1/README.md

 ```

 ## Additional:
-1.There are hardcoded items in the array.
-You can change the items in the hardcoded array.
+1.There are hardcoded movie items in the array.
+You can change the movies in the hardcoded array.